rwynn/monstache-site/src/about.md

 	If you don't want to setup MongoDB and Elasticsearch on your machine another option for running the tests is via Docker.
 After cloning the monstache repo you can cd into the `docker/test` directory and run `run-tests.sh`.
-You will need `docker` and `docker-compose` to run the tests this way.
+You will need recent versions of `docker` and `docker-compose` to run the tests this way.
 	Services for MongoDB and Elasticsearch will be started and the tests run on any changes you have made to the source code.

 ### Submitting Pull Requests